Forwarding Logs to an External System

 • The hostname or IP address, and port of the target server must be reachable from the cloud hosts for the event broker service.

-• After Syslog Forwarding is configured, you can set up the syslog event alerts you want in your external monitoring system.
+• After you configure Syslog Forwarding, you can set up the syslog event alerts you want in your external monitoring system.
 For information about syslog events, see the Event Reference guide.
 For best practices for monitoring using syslogs, see Monitoring Using Syslog.

 To enable Syslog Forwarding, you must add a target server.
 You can add up to three target servers as required.
 Complete the following steps to enable or additional servers:

-1. In the PubSub+ Cloud Console, select Cluster Manager from the navigation bar, then click the card of the event broker service for which you want to enable Syslog Forwarding or for which you want to add a server.
+3. Select the event broker service for which you want to enable Syslog Forwarding, or that you want to add a server to.

-2. On the page for your service, select the Manage tab, and click Advanced Options.
-If Syslog Forwarding hasn't been previously configured, an Inactive status is displayed.
+4. On the page for your service, select the Manage tab, and click Advanced Options.
+The Syslog Forwarding tile shows the status as Inactive if you haven't previously configured Syslog Forwarding.

-3. On the Syslog Forwarding tile, click Add to add a target server to forward logs to.
-If there's an existing Syslog target server specified, simply click Add to add another.
+5. On the Syslog Forwarding tile, click Add to add a target server to forward the logs to.
+If there's an existing Syslog target server specified, click Add to add another.

 • Forwarding Destination Name: The name of the user-configured syslog server destination.